Tutorial: How to Create an Instagram Filter?

 Texture : This is an image file used to help define the appearance of an object in your scene.
 You can import .PNG or .JPG files for example.

 Materials : The use of materials is used to determine the appearance of the surface of an object in your effect.
 For example, its degree of opacity or its reaction to light.
 You can add textures to materials, to add detail and interest.

 Scene: is what will appear on the screen of the smartphone.
 It consists of the device, the camera and the focal length.
 This is where you can add objects that can be materials for example

 Step 3: Create the visuals that will be in the filter

-If you want to add elements to a filter, you will need to create them in software other than Spark AR.
+If you want to add elements to a filter, then you need to create them in software other than Spark AR such as Inkscape, Photoshop, Gimp, or software such as Canva that is accessible in all browsers.
 You can choose to include 3D or 2D elements as long as your filter is no larger than 4MB.
 You can then add them to Spark AR!